A gap year is a time to further your career plans—to think, save money, learn new skills, and discover new interests.

 As a new generation of Canadian students prepares to make the transition from high school to college or university, a small number will consider taking a year off to travel, work, volunteer and carefully consider some of the most important decisions they will need to make in their young lives – though many more would benefit from doing so.
 (Globe and Mail, June 9, 2015)

-When they look at resumés, employers often see international travel as providing important world experience.
+When employers look at resumés, they often see international travel as providing important world experience.
 With some planning ahead, you can spend your gap year working abroad.
 Think about travel destinations that can benefit your career.

 - Find volunteer centres in Alberta or across Canada.

-- Canadian students often pay to volunteer internationally—but there are lots of ways to help fund your volunteer activities.
+Canadian students often pay to volunteer internationally—but there are lots of ways to fund your volunteer activities.

 Set goals you can achieve during your gap year